cartersm/RAFinder/Web/RAFinder/webDevREADME.md

   - **index.html**.
 The root page for the app.
 All other views are HTML templates, and are loaded dynamically by the router into the element with the ```ng-view``` attribute.
 - ** *dist* **.
 Future home of minified sources (using grunt), and future deployment directory.

+- ** *bower_components* **.
+Bower's version of node\_modules.
+Can be safely ignored.

 - ** *node_modules* **.
 The library root for all node modules.

+- ** *dist* **.
+The distribution directory.
+This is the public directory that is deployed to the website.

+- ** *intermediate* **.
+This will only appear if something fails during the build process.
+It is a working folder for preparing the build, and should be deleted after the build oompletes.

 - **.bowerrc**.
 A JSON file specifying configurations for bower.
 All it has is a pointer to the app's bower install directory.